 There were dads who were waking up at 3 am for diaper changes and feedings.
 There were dads out there that were going to the park just so that they could sit down in peace on the bench for 5 minutes.
 I never felt alone even though I was not part of a group of dads.

-I don’t think that this community that I have built around me would be here today if it were for The Rookie Dad.
+I don’t think that this community that I have built around me would be here today if it weren’t for The Rookie Dad.
 Having a blog about being a father, forced me to find a community of people who are going through the same thing that I am going through.

 When NPR published their story last week that there are dads out there who still crave a community that they can not find, I found it disheartening.
 Because I remember being one of those dads.
 I wanted so badly to be part of a group of dads who would get together, talk, and be men but also be parents.
 This was even knowing that I was not alone in fatherhood.